 There’s a little more to it than that.

 While these numbers may look odd next to your 10-digit phone number, they’re actually quite powerful–and popular.
-Every day, these shortened phone numbers enable Amazon to send verification codes to confirm new accounts, FedEx to share delivery notifications, and SouthWest to promote its flash sales.
+Every day, these shortened phone numbers enable Amazon to send verification codes to confirm new accounts, FedEx to share delivery notifications, and Southwest to promote its flash sales.

 So, what’s special about a 6-digit phone number, and how can you put this type of number to use in your business?